19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Failure to disclose information about acts of terrorist bombing

-[S 83/2008 wef 20/02/2008]

-Part VIII

-—
+*Note: The short description of offences in this Schedule is for ease of reference only.

-Offences included as serious offences with effect from
+Part VIII — Offences included as serious offences with

-1st May 2009
+effect from 1st May 2009

 Offences

-Description: The short description of offences in this Schedule is for ease of reference only.\*

-\*Note
+Description*

 Casino Control Act (Cap\.
 33A)